Grant Recipient: University of Illinois at Urbana-Champaign

 Over a two-year follow-up period, the study will measure the impact of the intervention on college enrollment, credits earned, academic performance, transfer to a four-year institution, and measures of financial health.
 Outcomes will be measured using administrative data from the college system, the National Student Clearinghouse, and credit bureaus.

-The study’s pre-specified pre-analysis plan will be posted shortly.
+The study’s pre-specified pre-analysis plan can be found here.